harshchhabra37/Hacktoberfest/README.md

 # Hactoberfest
-This is the list of repos accepting merge requests under Hacktoberfest.
+This is the list of repos accepting pull requests under Hacktoberfest.

 [Codeflow](https://www.github.com/codeflow201)